-Funder Financial and non-financial support given National Institute for Health Research (NIHR) This study (reference NIHR301848) is funded by the NIHR Advanced Fellowship Programme.
+Funders Financial and non-financial support given National Institute for Health Research (NIHR) This study (reference NIHR301848) is funded by the NIHR Advanced Fellowship Programme.
 The views expressed in this publication are those of the authors and not necessarily those of the NIHR, NHS or the UK Department of Health and Social Care.
 NIHR will monitor progress against key milestones via the submission of regular progress reports.
+British Heart Foundation (BHF) In July 2024, British Heart Foundation (BHF) awarded funding to continue recruitment up to 7,000 patients (reference SP/F/24/150066).
+BHF will monitor progress against key milestones via the submission of regular progress reports.